 Anxiety is a combination of physical and psychological symptoms that emerge when we are faced with a threat.
 Anxiety may range in intensity, frequency, and impact on the person.
 When a person is struggling with anxiety, he or she may experience intense fears coupled with physical arousal, including rapid heartbeat, quick and shortened breathing, and perspiration.
+However, CBT for anxiety is very effective.

 Symptoms of anxiety include: